 I'm thinking of a word.
-It's what the man said he would give the fox.
-Can you guess my word? (chicken)
+It's what the wise man said Neem had to get from the dragon's cave.
+Can you guess my word? (medicine)

 I'm thinking of a word.
-My word is what trapped the fox.
-Can you guess my word? (net)
+My word is what the wise man told the queen to eat.
+Can you guess my word? (apple)

 I'm thinking of a word.
-This is what the fox used to get free.
-Can you guess my word? (a stone, or a sharp stone)
+This is what Taneen breathed.
+Can you guess my word? (fire)

 I'm thinking of a word.
-It's the characteristic of the fox that enabled him to escape.
-Can you guess my word? (clever or cleverness)
+This is what Taneen wanted.
+Can you guess my word? (a stove)

 Do this activity in the spirit of a game.
 If a student does not guess correctly, praise the attempt and invite others to try.
 Have students take turns giving hints to words and having the others guess.
 If students are enjoying the activity, you may want to include other words from the story that you have not been working with.
-For example: soft, fine, road, eat, give, trot, yard, and so on.
+For example: fairies, horse, riding, cave, and so on.
 3. Play "Synonyms and Antonyms" with words from the story.
 Say a word from the story and invite students to think of synonyms, or antonyms, or both for your word.
 For example, you might say: